 First of all, we’d like to clarify the difference between discussion and conclusion.
 Many people mess up these terms and think they are the same.
 It’s not so, and their difference is quite obvious.

-A discussion is a review of the main argument or hypothesis.
+A discussion in a research paper is a review of the main argument or hypothesis.
 It highlights the analysis of the main problem in great detail.
 It frequently involves methods and data used in finding the answers.
 It compares your approach with the methods of other researchers.
 This is a reflection of the course of the experiment.

 A conclusion is quite a different approach.
 It briefly summarizes the entire paper.
-It’s supposed to restate the abstract, all the problems, findings, and results once again using other words.
+It’s supposed to restate the abstract in dissertation, all the problems, findings, and results once again using other words.
 It should create a strong impression to underline the most important finding of the research.

 Answer the Research Question of Your Thesis

 When you write a thesis conclusion, you can achieve success if you plainly answer the main question of your project.
 It should be done in the main body of the assignment.
 The place differs, depending on the assignment type.
 If it’s a standard essay, provide the answer in any of the three body paragraphs.
 If it’s a dissertation or a research paper, answer in the section called “Discussion.”